eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 		* Knowledge of Apollo GraphQL
 		* Strong testing background (JUnit, Cypress, React-Testing-Library)
 + skill set:
+	- Senior Full Stack Engineer
+	-  Ramat Gan, Israel
+	- Placer.ai is a fast-growing big data startup led by seasoned executives and repeat entrepreneurs who are building the world's first "Google Analytics for the physical world."
+Placer.ai’s platform provides instant visibility into any property in the U.S., presenting accurate details about visitation patterns and demographic breakdowns of visitors.
+Placer.ai’s customers can see where visitors have been before, where they go afterwards, where they typically go for sports, entertainment, groceries, etc., and what their interests are.
+Placer.ai's A.I.-based SaaS platform replaces archaic solutions such as manual surveys, installed cameras and other people-counting systems, creating a blue ocean market of more than $100B.
+	- Placer.ai has grown 3x year-over-year for the past 3 years, counting more than 4,200 paying customers across a range of industries, including 2 of the world’s top-10 retailers, 2 of the top-10 CPG firms worldwide, a world’s top hospitality firm, 2 of the world’s top-10 commercial real estate (CRE) firms and 2 of the world’s top multinational asset managers and hedge funds.
+Placer.ai has just raised $100M for Unicorn ($1B+) valuation in Series C funding.
+	- Our group is looking for a senior full-stack developer to join.
+We are looking for a people person with the willingness to help us conquer the world.
+Our group works with React and Node.js in a flexible and dynamic environment. you'll be responsible for implementing core product features.
+	- Build a next-generation analytics web app on React
+	- Building end-to-end development of new and existing features including client and server-side code, database schemas, and communication APIs.
+	- Design and develop an overall architecture of the web application.
+	- Design, implement and deploy E2E features.
+	- Work closely with the rest of the engineering team to design and launch new features.
+	- Deep understanding of Node.js
+	- Deep understanding of React, Angular, VUE.JS
+	- Deep understanding of at least one of the following technologies Redux, MobX, NgRx, Akita, GraphQL
+	- CS degree or equivalent experience
+	- Self-initiated and quick learner
+	- 2+ years of experience with Python, pandas, celery, RabbitMQ, and MongoDB
+	- Experience working with Google Cloud Platform
+	- Developing complex large-scale data pipelines
++ skill set:
+	- R&D Team Lead
+	- Ramat Gan, Israel
+	- Placer.ai is a fast-growing big data startup led by seasoned executives and repeat entrepreneurs who are building the world's first "Google Analytics for the physical world."
+Placer.ai’s platform provides instant visibility into any property in the U.S., presenting accurate details about visitation patterns and demographic breakdowns of visitors.
+Placer.ai’s customers can see where visitors have been before, where they go afterwards, where they typically go for sports, entertainment, groceries, etc., and what their interests are.
+Placer.ai's A.I.-based SaaS platform replaces archaic solutions such as manual surveys, installed cameras and other people-counting systems, creating a blue ocean market of more than $100B.
+	- Placer.ai has grown 3x year-over-year for the past 3 years, counting more than 4,000 paying customers across a range of industries, including 2 of the world’s top-10 retailers, 2 of the top-10 CPG firms worldwide, a world’s top hospitality firm, 2 of the world’s top-10 commercial real estate (CRE) firms and 2 of the world’s top multinational asset managers and hedge funds.
+Placer.ai has just raised $100M for Unicorn ($1B+) valuation in Series C funding.
+	- As an R&D team lead at Placer.ai you will have full ownership of core and critical Placer services.
+You will be responsible for planning, tech design, implementing and rolling out to production the services of our Analytics engine.
+	- In your day to day, you will tackle challenging scaling issues, you will brainstorm with super talented team members on how to support our overall hyper growth and system complexity.
+You will push code to production on a daily basis.
+	- Design and develop core infrastructure modules and functional services, tackle large scale and load challenges, using Python, Node and  SQL / columnar /  document  DB’s.
+	- Own a critical section of Placer’s core product.
+	- Manage 4 to 6 backend and full stack developers.
+	- Perform POCs for new technology and design concepts.
+	- Play a central role in building complex and large scale systems that powers Placer.ai’s platform
+	- Measure, analyze and improve the performance, scalability and robustness of the product as well as processes
+	- Take full ownership by carrying out tasks end-to-end, from design to deployment
+	- Technically mentor and assist team members to excel at their job by executing code and design reviews, and technical guidance
+	- Collaborate with Product, Analysts and Data Science teams in order to improve the product’s quality and deliver new features
+	- 5+ years of professional backend experience, 2+ years of experience as team leader.
+	- Experience building large distributed production systems including event based architecture, experience with various DB’s and messaging technologies.
+	- Be hands-on with proficient coding skills in one or more of the following languages: Python, Java, Go.
+	- BSc degree in Computer Science or an equivalent
+	- Experience with frontend frameworks (React, Angular).
+	- Experience with big-data products, ideally with BI products.
+	- Experience with Google cloud, K8.
+	- Dev Ops experience or background ideally with helm and terraform.
+	- Experience and knowledge  with different DBs such as Mongo, postgres, Big query, Big table.
++ skill set:
 	- Provide technical leadership for significant engineering efforts involving work from multiple teams
 	- Mentor other engineers on the team and across teams
 	- Design and implement the user interface and backend services including the evaluation and selection of key technologies